 On the other hand, high levels of CA too early in labor (which would be triggered by activation of the woman’s “fight or flight” system in response to fear or perceived danger) have been shown to inhibit uterine contractions.

-This is yet another example of the exquisite regulation of hormones by the body and the danger of interfering with this natural process.
-CA levels must be just right at all stages for an undisturbed birth.
 If the mother is afraid or feels she is threatened or in danger early on, labor will be inhibited.
 I suspect this happens fairly often in the hospital setting.
 On the other hand, if the natural increase of CA levels that should occur later in labor is blocked (by painkillers or other drugs), then the fetal ejection reflex will not be stimulated and delivery may be more difficult.

 Now that we have a better understanding of the hormones involved in birth, we can move on to exploring how modern medical interventions disrupt the natural regulation of these hormones and interfere with “undisturbed birth”.